wasabigeek/blog/content/blog/what-does-a-1972-paper-have-to-do-with-the-single-responsibility-principle/index.md

 KWAC was an indexing system for technical manuals, allowing a reader to quickly find where in the manual a keyword was used.
 In addition to showing the keyword, KWAC would show the rest of the sentence as well, it's "context":
 ![Sample KWAC Index from Wikipedia](https://upload.wikimedia.org/wikipedia/commons/6/61/KWAC.png)

 To build the KWAC index, the system would take in file of sentences.
-For example, given the input file:
+Say the input file looks like this:
 ```shell
 # cat input.txt
 Program Development # line 1
 On The Criteria # line 2
 ```

-For each line, the system looked through every word, generating a KWAC entry.
+For each line, the system looked through every word (the "keyword"), generating a KWAC entry.
 This was done by "circularly shifting" words that came before the keyword, appending them to the end.
 Then, it would sort the entries alphabetically.
 For example, given the above file, we'd get:

 ```shell
 Criteria.
 On The [2] # "On The Criteria" is the original, "Criteria" was selected as the keyword here